 We borrow funds under our credit facilities to fund the origination of our structured finance investments.
-Our investments may have maturities that are different from the maturities for certain of the credit facilities under which we borrow to finance them.
-If the terms of these credit facilities expire and we are required to repay amounts outstanding thereunder before the related investment matures, we would have to seek new financing for these investments that may not be on as favorable terms as these credit facilities and our net income would be adversely affected.
+Our investments may have maturities that are different from the maturities for the credit facilities under which we borrow to finance them.
+If the credit facilities under which we borrow funds to finance our investments mature and we are required to repay these amounts before the related investment matures, we would have to seek new financing for these investments that may not be on as favorable terms as our existing credit facilities and our net income would be adversely affected.